The best 85-inch TVs for 2024: huge 4K and 8K TVs worth buying

 Reasons to avoid

-The Samsung Q80D does what any good mid-range TV should do by offering a full suite of smart and gaming features and great picture quality for a competitive price.
+The Samsung Q80D does what any good mid-range TV should do by offering a full suite of smart features and great picture quality, but it's its surprisingly extensive list of gaming features that impresses us, offering a fantastic gaming TV that doesn't come at a premium.
 At its 85-inch size, the Q80D does this better than any other TV we know of.

 The Q80D also has strong built-in sound – a rare quality for a mid-range TV.
 A surprisingly expansive soundstage means Dolby Atmos effects extend beyond the screen, while other sounds connect to the action on screen with precision and accuracy.

-While we found some minor issues with the Samsung Q80D, for the price there aren't many sets that can compete with it at an 85-inch size.
+While we found some minor issues with the Samsung Q80D, for the price there aren't many sets that can compete with it at an 85-inch size, especially when it comes to gaming.

 Read our full Samsung Q80D review